dotnet/dotnet-docker/samples/snippets/protecting-secrets.md

 ### Example

 This example shows how the use of multi-stage builds can prevent data from being leaked in the resulting image.
-The final stage copies in the `bar.txt` file from the base stage but does not copy the `foo.txt` file.
-Because of that, the resulting image doesn't contain the `foo.txt` file.
-Also, even though the secret value is passed in the `--build-arg` for the `docker build` command, the `docker history` of the resulting image doesn't expose that value; it only shows the layers of the final stage none of which make use the `MY_SECRET` `ARG`.
+The final stage copies in the built app files from the base stage but does not make use of the `SECRET` argument.
+Because of that, the resulting image doesn't expose the secret when running `docker history`.
+While the resulting image that would get published is safe from exposing the secret, the intermediate layer that exists locally on the Docker host _does_ expose the value of the `SECRET` argument.

 ```
 # Dockerfile
-FROM debian as base
+FROM mcr.microsoft.com/dotnet/core/sdk:3.0 AS base

-ARG MY_SECRET
+ARG SECRET

-RUN echo $MY_SECRET > foo.txt
-RUN echo bar > bar.txt
+COPY ./project ./project
+RUN dotnet build project/MyProject.csproj -v quiet -p:Secret=$SECRET -o app

-FROM debian as final
+FROM mcr.microsoft.com/dotnet/core/runtime:3.0

-COPY --from=base bar.txt .
+COPY --from=base ./app ./app
 ```

 ```
-$ docker build . -t example --build-arg MY_SECRET=foo
+$ docker build -t example --build-arg SECRET=mysecret .
-Sending build context to Docker daemon  2.048kB
+Sending build context to Docker daemon  4.608kB
-Step 1/6 : FROM debian as base
+Step 1/6 : FROM mcr.microsoft.com/dotnet/core/sdk:3.0 AS base
- ---> c2c03a296d23
+ ---> 4422e7fb740c
-Step 2/6 : ARG MY_SECRET
+Step 2/6 : ARG SECRET
- ---> Running in 5613369a10be
+ ---> Running in 8777b4e42fd6
-Removing intermediate container 5613369a10be
+Removing intermediate container 8777b4e42fd6
- ---> 634974d9d046
+ ---> 512c17ac56e3
-Step 3/6 : RUN echo $MY_SECRET > foo.txt
+Step 3/6 : COPY ./project ./project
- ---> Running in 81cee1021639
-Removing intermediate container 81cee1021639
- ---> 46837435cff7
+ ---> 051dbccd6a4f
-Step 4/6 : RUN echo bar > bar.txt
+Step 4/6 : RUN dotnet build project/MyProject.csproj -v quiet -p:Secret=$SECRET -o app
- ---> Running in c8373ea3bb63
+ ---> Running in 2cf986e25979
+Microsoft (R) Build Engine version 16.3.0+0f4c62fea for .NET Core
+Copyright (C) Microsoft Corporation.
+All rights reserved.

+Build succeeded.
+    0 Warning(s)
+    0 Error(s)

+Time Elapsed 00:00:01.75
-Removing intermediate container c8373ea3bb63
+Removing intermediate container 2cf986e25979
- ---> 49ea3cb6d9d9
+ ---> 027eb010bf53
-Step 5/6 : FROM debian as final
+Step 5/6 : FROM mcr.microsoft.com/dotnet/core/runtime:3.0
- ---> c2c03a296d23
+ ---> f5ad033cd99e
-Step 6/6 : COPY --from=base bar.txt .
+Step 6/6 : COPY --from=base ./app ./app
- ---> 76381cfb99f0
+ ---> c81a374d5d72
-Successfully built 76381cfb99f0
+Successfully built c81a374d5d72
 Successfully tagged example:latest

-$ docker run --rm example ls bar.txt
-bar.txt

-$ docker run --rm example ls foo.txt
-ls: cannot access 'foo.txt': No such file or directory

 $ docker history --format "{{ .CreatedBy }}" example --no-trunc
-/bin/sh -c #(nop) COPY file:fcd11fceabc5279bf6c4356a288665bdd0a19391f4214976c3687e9ba5cb548a in .
+/bin/sh -c #(nop) COPY dir:9bcc897e44e896170d95b122f55bd7e8becc3ef59cf497b9177b595ff713733c in ./app
-/bin/sh -c #(nop)  CMD ["bash"]
-/bin/sh -c #(nop) ADD file:770e381defc5e4a0ba5df52265a96494b9f5d94309234cb3f7bc6b00e1d18f9a in /
+...

-$ docker history --format "{{ .CreatedBy }}" 46837435cff7 --no-trunc
+$ docker history --format "{{ .CreatedBy }}" 027eb010bf53 --no-trunc
-|1 MY_SECRET=foo /bin/sh -c echo $MY_SECRET > foo.txt
+|1 SECRET=mysecret /bin/sh -c dotnet build project/MyProject.csproj -v quiet -p:Secret=$SECRET -o app
-/bin/sh -c #(nop)  ARG MY_SECRET
-/bin/sh -c #(nop)  CMD ["bash"]
+/bin/sh -c #(nop) COPY dir:8eb964fe209560f768f5bb33dc5e599255dd02b8cb6fcf2ed5ed1f0eaf1c3545 in ./project
-/bin/sh -c #(nop) ADD file:770e381defc5e4a0ba5df52265a96494b9f5d94309234cb3f7bc6b00e1d18f9a in /
+/bin/sh -c #(nop)  ARG SECRET
+...
 ```

 ## BuildKit Secrets
-For scenarios where you have secrets already stored on disk on the Docker host machine, such as a private RSA key, you can make use of a [feature](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information) in Docker's BuildKit for passing files securely in a `docker build` command.
+For scenarios where you have secrets already stored on disk on the Docker host machine, such as a private RSA key, you can make use of a [feature](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information) in Docker's [BuildKit](https://github.com/moby/buildkit) implementation for passing files securely in a `docker build` command.
 This feature is currently only supported for building Linux containers.
 It avoids storing secrets in any of the built Docker layers, including when using multi-stage builds.
 But, of course, the file does exist on the Docker host machine and needs to be properly secured to prevent any unauthorized access.

 The feature is used by specifying a special type of mount, named `secret`, on a `RUN` instruction.
 This is configured to reference a secret by ID that corresponds to the secret that is specified in the `docker build` command.
 During the context of the `RUN` instruction the secret file is mounted and made available.
 When the `RUN` instruction finishes, the contents of the secret file are cleared.
 This is done before the layer is written which means the secret is not exposed in the intermediate layer.